TTWNO/tait.tech/ideas/index.md

 Change backend on-the-fly with a page reload.
 So if a website doesn't work with Webkit, load it in Firefox with a key command.

 Just an idea.

+## 3. 3d printing of Google Maps/OpenStreetMaps data for the visually impaired.

+A larger project, to be sure, but one I think could be of interest.
+Imagine being able to download some data from Google or OpenStrretMaps, then put it into a program and have it generate a 3d map which can be printed.
+Unsure what to do, as the braille overlay on top of the streets and important buildings, etc. needs to be of a uniform size (braille cannot be scaled) but the buildings, streets, and parks do need to be scaled in size.

+I think for beginning, forget the braille entirely and simply product a map.
+This can be done in the STL file format or some intermediary if that is easier.
+Roads will have a slight border on the side, parks will have a diamond texture, buildings will have slight rectangular borders (slightly wider than the roads), paths will be a thin line, and the label for the path will need to extend the thin line into a (rounded) rectangle with text on it.

+Start with roads.
+Get a road, get it to generate the correct shape.
+Then add a border around the side.
+Then, add 4 more roads and figure out how to intersect them.

+If it can be done on a display, it can be done in a file.

+Start with that.
+Wow what a daunting project!